 The central bank’s monetary board, currently led by Tiff Macklem, meets eight times a year to decide on the policy interest rate (overnight rate) and the appropriate monetary policy to address Canada’s economic concerns.
 As of June 2021, the policy rate is set at 25 basis points (0.25%).

 The most important currency pair for the loonie is that against the US Dollar due to Canada’s proximity to the southern neighbour and its integrated trading pattern with the largest economic nation.

-What factors affect the Canadian Dollar (CAD)?
+What factors affect the Canadian Dollar (CAD) exchange rate?

 Throughout its history, Canada is a major exporter.
 The country is blessed with an abundance of natural resources, from oil to wood to precious metals.
 A natural engine of growth is derived from exporting these commodities to US and other parts of the world such as China.
 According to XXX, Canada exports about US$380 billion worth of goods, and more than $280 billion of these go to the US.
 Therefore, a significant part of CAD’s value is derived from commodity prices and commodity cycles.

 To understand this relationship, look at the USDCAD’s long-term chart below.
 The loonie often appreciate during the commodity upswing and depreciate during the commodity bear market.
 In 2008, at the tailend of the bull market, the loonie even broke parity with the US Dollar.